Wellesley & Co Review

 What Are The Main Risks?

 Company Failure: This is a risk with every peer to peer company.
-If the business model fails, investors could lose all of their investment even though loans are backed by property.
-It’s unlikely this would happen since Wellesley & Co is considered safe.
-It has a provision fund with zero claims and its default rates are 0%.
+If the business model fails, investors could lose all of their investment even though older peer to peer loans are backed by property.

 Economic downturn: Since Wellesley & Co has only been around since 2013, it hasn’t experienced a severe economic dump or property crash.
 If one happened, the risk is that properties aren’t worth what they were valued at and in the event of a quick default sale, could bring less money than was owed on the loan note.

 Yes but only on the peer to peer lending products and this fund will be terminated in Q3 of 2017.
 Bonds aren’t covered under the provision fund.
 The removal of the fund is due to FCA regulation.

 Am I Lending To Wellesley & Co the Platform Or To Borrowers?